blewy/Text_mining_Basics/README.md

 I tried allot of models and aproaches, but I allways had problems with the data size, I only have a laptop and a not very powerfull one, but It was fun.

-Also some issues isinh rWeka can arise when instaling the packages, to solve this, commnd line and write:
+Also some issues using rWeka can arise when instaling the packages, to solve this, go to commnd line and write:

     - sudo R CMD javareconf

- Then do to R/Rstudio and do:
+ Then do to R/Rstudio and run:

     install.packages("rJava",type='source')
     install.packages("RWeka")